 PDE Preliminary Guidance for Phased Reopening of Pre-K to 12 Schools.

 *NOTE: Local education agencies (LEAs) must submit a Health and Safety Plan to PDE prior to resuming in-person instruction.
 Plans should be updated if they do not currently include the

 *Social/Physical Distancing Measures

 Social distancing, also called "physical distancing," means keeping a safe space between yourself and other people who are not from your household.
 Social distancing is fundamental to lowering the risk of spread of COVID-19, as the primary mode of transmission is through respiratory droplets by persons in close proximity.

 All Pre-K to12 schools should implement strategies that limit the number of individuals in classrooms and other learning spaces, and interactions between groups of students and staff, regardless whether individuals are vaccinated.
-All schools should have protocols for distancing student desks/seating and other social distancing practices that allows at least 6 feet of separation among students and staff throughout the day to the maximum extent feasible.
+All schools should align distancing protocols with the recommendations for physical distancing outlined in the CDC's Operational Strategy for K-12 Schools through Phased Prevention, which include: